 What is the curly girl method ?

-How to follow the Curly girl method by,
+You follow the Curly girl method by doing the following,

 -cutting out all harsh chemicals such as Sulphates and drying alcohols.